UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 There are also custom templates for groups of specific lua hooks with documentation available.
 To use them, type `TEMPLATE` and use the arrow keys to select the correct template for your `.lua` file, then press <kbd>Tab</kbd> or <kbd>Enter</kbd>.
 These are intended for blank files and will immediately paste all known lua hooks for the selected category.
 You may press <kbd>Tab</kbd> again multiple times to highlight a predetermined order of text blocks for ease of editing.
 Moving your text cursor outside of the range of one of these text blocks will end the use of <kbd>Tab</kbd> selecting for all code snippets.
 These snippets will use hook information from the developers when available.
 Otherwise it is information gathered by trial and error.

 #### If you have other custom Lua syntaxes...
+If their scope is not correctly set, their functions and snippets will be suggested too.
+You can also disable them by doing the same steps above that you may have used for the default Lua syntax.
+(This syntax should never interfere with any other syntax.
+Please report it if it to me if it does.)

 #### Suggestions
 Open an issue if you would like to suggest anything.
 Or you can find me on the #starbound and ##starbound-modding IRC channels as `UnknownX`. (or the forums)